See Solutions Live Register Now

 One advantage of this type of equipment is its flexibility.
 For example, CPGs might use the same machine to run several different types of plastic pouches or even paper formats on the same machine, with quick changeovers between the different runs.
 These bag loaders, fillers, and sealers are also an option when doing shorter runs, or where high production speed is not the main consideration.

-Now, let’s look at Modified Atmosphere Packaging, or MAP, used in the food industry to extend the shelf-life of perishable food products by modifying the air inside the packaging.
-MAP machines flush out oxygen and replace it with a mixture of other gases, such as nitrogen and carbon dioxide.
+Modified Atmosphere Packaging, or MAP, is used in the food industry to extend the shelf-life of perishable food products by modifying the air inside the packaging.
+MAP machines use a gas flush snorkel to inject nitrogen or other gases into the package, and then close the package around the snorkel to create a modified atmosphere.
 This technique slows down the growth of microorganisms and delays oxidation of the food.
 Brands can adjust their MAP systems depending on the food type, its respiration rate, and the targeted amount of time for the shelf-life extension.
-MAP technology not only helps maintain the freshness and quality of food products, but also can reduce food waste and improve food safety.

 An operator places the bag into a vacuum chamber, where air is flushed out, eliminating oxygen and air pockets for optimal preservation of the freshness of the food.
 Vacuum packaging equipment is widely used on meat, cheese, and poultry packaging lines to extend shelf life, maintain flavor, and prevent spoilage throughout the supply chain.
 It can also be used in packaging medical devices and supplies, electronics, or any other sensitive product that requires airtight packaging.